 Tables "4-B" and "4-R" describe the various options in case of a three-year unemployment spell, that starts at the age of 26.
-All other characteristics remain the same as in the Reference scenarios.
+All other characteristics remain the same as in the Reference scenario.
 During the full unemployment spell, the persons are entitled to an unemployment benefit, and build up pension rights based on the wage in the last year of full employment.

-However, the unemployment spell may come with a wage penalty (if decided this way for a specific simulation, not generalized), so wages after the spell are lower than for persons who were never unemployed.
+However, the unemployment spell may come with a wage penalty (if decided this way for a specific simulation, not generalized, but applied here by default, unless otherwise mentioned), so wages after the spell are lower than for persons who were never unemployed.

-Table 4-B largely reproduces the results of Table 2-B for the Reference set with the same comments: unemployment does not change so much to the within table considerations, hence between options.
-However and obviously, the Baseline in that variant is reduced in absolute terms (€), especially for tertiary-educated women, as shown in the first line in the Table.
-Moreover, the gap if a 6-year full stop between the frameworks with and without a wage penalty is now larger (10-33%, compared to 5-14% in the Reference set).
-For higher-educated women, we are going from 1.09 down to 0.76 if a penalty.
-The jump was from 0.89 to 0.75 only in the Reference set (Table 2-B).
-Part of the explanation comes also from the fact that the no wage penalty effect plays also for the 3-year unemployment spell.
+Table 4-B largely reproduces the results of Table 2-B for the Reference set with the same comments : unemployment does not change so much to the within table considerations, hence between options, unless a 6-year full break with no wage penalty.
+However and obviously, the Baseline in that variant is reduced in absolute terms (\in), especially for tertiary-educated women, as shown in the first line in Table 4-B. Moreover, the gap if a 6-year full stop between the frameworks with and without a wage penalty is now larger (11-36%, compared to 7-17% in the Reference set).
+For higher-educated women, we are going from 1.09 down to

+0.73 if a penalty.
+The jump was from 0.89 to 0.72 only in the Reference set (see Table 2-B or grey-font column in Table 4-B).